'Extremely excited': Tauranga booked up as AIMS Games returns - what you need to know

 Oscar Nathan, general manager of Tāpoi Te Moananui ā Toi - Tourism Bay of Plenty, said the Zespri AIMS Games was a critical part of Tauranga's identity as a destination.

-"Our tourism sector has noticed the games' absence over the past two years and the associated loss of high-volume visitor revenue, so we are really looking forward to celebrating the start of [the event]."
+"Our tourism sector has noticed the Games' absence over the past two years and the associated loss of high-volume visitor revenue, so we're really looking forward to celebrating the start of this iconic event."

 Nathan said accommodation data was showing a "surge" in bookings, with motels and large apartments across Tauranga and Mount Maunganui essentially booked out.